hechoendrupal/drupalconsole.com/content/docs/hu/about/why-should-you-care-about.md

+---
+title: Why should you care about it
+---
 # Why should you care about it
 Drupal 8 is more technically advanced compared to its predecessor and managing the increasing complexity of Drupal 8 could be a daunting task for anyone.
 Drupal Console is a suite of tools to help manage that complexity.
 Writing a Drupal 8 module now involves a lot more boilerplate code and there is a lot you need to know and do just to *get started* building a new module.
 These tasks can be repetitive and tedious, and can therefore create increased potential for errors.
 Fortunately, a lot of the new code can be automatically generated, using Drupal Console, without risk of copy/paste errors and with a lot of saved time.